What is Osteoporosis?

 Our comprehensive program offers the latest diagnostic tests available, including a DXA scan.
 This bone density test uses special x-rays to diagnose osteoporosis and to follow your treatment.
 Monument Health performs over 2000 DXA scans a year and has some of the newest technology available to perform DXA scans.

-Treatment of osteoporosis often involves either injections or infusions of medications.
+The treatment of osteoporosis often involves medications that can be pills, injections or infusions.
 Monument Health nurses have extensive experience in preauthorization for insurance and administration of medicines.

 We will work with you to develop a personalized treatment plan for your unique needs.